May Singhi Breen: Beginnings

 Breen was given an inexpensive ukulele as a Christmas present.
 Being unable to exchange it, she took lessons and learned to play it.
 Before long she and some of her friends formed The Syncopators and played radio stations in the New York area.
 In 1923 Breen met Peter DeRose and left the Syncopators.
-Together the two were the "Sweethearts of the Air", a radio show that ran for 16 years from 1923-1939, on NBC affiliate WJZ in New York where Breen played ukulele and DeRose accompanying her on the piano.
+Together the two were the "Sweethearts of the Air", a radio show that ran for 16 years from 1923-1939, on NBC Blue Network affiliate WJZ in New York where Breen played ukulele and DeRose accompanying her on the piano.

-Like so many of the performers during the era, Breen was a big fan of the instruments created by the C.F.
-Martin & Company and used a variety of their products, including a couple of custom inlaid models.
+Like so many performers during the era, Breen was a big fan of the instruments created by the C. F. Martin & Company and used a variety of their products, including a couple of custom inlaid models.
 Like all of the other performers who had tried, Breen was unsuccessful in obtaining an endorsement deal with Martin.
-Unlike the others, she didn't seek another endorsement deal, she liked her Martin instruments too much.
+Unlike the others, she did not seek another endorsement deal, she liked her Martin instruments too much.

 Publishing

 Breen is credited with convincing publishers to include ukulele chords on their sheet music.
 The Tin Pan Alley publishers hired her to arrange the chords and her name is on hundreds of examples of music from the 1920s on.
 Her name appears as a music arranger on more pieces than any other individual.
-Her earliest known credit for a ukulele arrangement was in 1917 but her arrangements began to appear in large numbers in 1923.
+Her earliest known credit for a ukulele arrangement was in 1917, but her arrangements began to appear in large numbers in 1923.

-Breen issued the first recorded ukulele lesson, a 78 rpm record entitled Ukulele Lesson that came with the Peter Pan Uke Method book, that gave a 6-minute ukulele tutorial on the Victor Label.
+Breen issued the first recorded ukulele lesson, a 78 rpm record entitled Ukulele Lesson that came with the Peter Pan Uke Method book, which gave a 6-minute ukulele tutorial on the Victor Label.
 (The lesson was narrated and sung by popular vocalist Vaughn De Leath.)
 Building on the popularity of the instrument as promoted by radio and television personality Arthur Godfrey, Breen published the New Ukulele Method in 1950.

 In 2000, May Singhi Breen was inducted into the Ukulele Hall of Fame along with Cliff Edwards and the founder of Kamaka Ukulele, Sam Kamaka.
 Her citation reads in part: "She convinced music publishers of the commercial value of ukulele arrangements and pioneered the inclusion of arrangements on almost all printed copies of popular music.
 Her own arrangements appear on more pieces of sheet music than those of any other single person in history."